Snap, Crackle, Swap: The Substitution Power in Grantor Trusts

 This content is for InterActive Legal subscribers only.

-If you are an InterActive Legal subscriber, please log in to access this content.
+If you are an InterActive Legal subscriber, please login to view this content.

 Mr. Blattmachr is a Principal in ILS Management, LLC and a retired member of Milbank Tweed Hadley & McCloy LLP in New York, NY and of the Alaska, California and New York Bars.
 He is recognized as one of the most creative trusts and estates lawyers in the country and is listed in The Best Lawyers in America.
 He has written and lectured extensively on estate and trust taxation and charitable giving.